Estimates of complex eigenvalues and an inverse spectral problem for the transmission eigenvalue problem: Introduction and main results

 From Figure 1, we see that the locations of the non-real zeros $\{x_n+iy_n\}$ of $d(k)$ in the right half-plane seem to satisfy asymptotically a logarithmic curve $ y_n=\log (c x_n),$ where $c$ may be some complex number.
 We will prove in theory that this is indeed true in the more general case (see Theorem \ref{t1}).

-For the inverse spectral problem, many scholars contribute a lot of works (see \cite{TA2,SA,SA1,CLH,DC1,JR,WX,CF1} and the references therein).
-However, for the case $a>1$ there are only a few results.
+For the inverse spectral problem, many scholars contribute a lot of works (see \cite{TA2,TA1,BB,SA,SA1,CLH,DC1,JR,WS,WX,XC1,XC,XCa,CF1} and the references therein).
+Specifically, Aktosun and co-authors \cite{TA2,TA1} proved the uniqueness theorems and provided reconstruction algorithms for the cases $a<1$ and $a=1$.
+In the case $a=1$, to determine the index of refraction uniquely, one has to know all the transmission eigenvalues (including their multiplicities) and either a certain constant \cite{TA2,SA} or some knowledge of the $\eta(r)$ at $r=1$ \cite{WX,XC1}.
+For the case $a>1$, however, there are only a few results.
 It is known \cite{DC1,JR} that the determination of $\eta(r)$ on $[0,1]$ with $\eta(1)=1$ and $\eta'(1)=0$ is equivalent to the determination of $q(x)$ on $[0,a]$ defined in (\ref{2}).
 McLaughlin and Polyakov \cite{JR} first showed that if $a>1$ and $\eta(r)$ is known a priori on a subinterval $[\varepsilon_1,1]$ with $\varepsilon_1$ satisfying

 then $\eta(r)$ on $[0,\varepsilon_1]$ is uniquely determined by the transmission eigenvalues $\{(k_n')^2\}_{n\ge1}$ satisfying (\ref{zx}), where $\{(k_n')^2\}_{n=1}^{n_0-1}$ may be non-real.
 In 2013, Wei and Xu \cite{WX} suggested to specify all transmission eigenvalues (including their multiplicities) and the norming constants, corresponding to the real eigenvalues, to obtain the unique determination of $\eta(r)$ on $[0,1]$.